2nd largest consumer spending event of the year //

 The Back to College season is the 2nd largest annual consumer spending event surpassed only by the winter holidays, according to the National Retail Foundation (NRF).
 The following information is from the NRF’s 2020 Back to College survey.
 With students expecting at least some classes to still be taking place online, the COVID-19 pandemic is continuing to make an impact on trends for 2021.

 Of note from their research, college shoppers had a planned household spend of $1059 allocated to the following top categories:

 1. Electronics or computer-related equipment 2.
 Clothing or accessories 3.
 Dorm or apartment furnishings 4.
 Food items 5.
 Shoes

-With more reliance on distance learning in 2020, we’re seeing a big increase in planned spending for laptops, computers speakers/headphones, and other accessories.
-Ecommerce holds it’s number one as the preference for college bound shoppers, followed by department stores, discount stores and college book stores for students wanting to show their school spirit.
+With more reliance on distance learning in 2020, we saw a big increase in planned spending for laptops, computers, speakers/headphones, and other accessories.
+We will see how this shifts as plans become clearer for 2021.
+Ecommerce held the number one spot as the preference for college bound shoppers, followed by department stores, discount stores, and college bookstores for students wanting to show their school spirit.

 Convenience was identified as a key driver in Deloitte’s 2019 Back To College Market Study.
 52% of those polled said they find starter packs and bundles beneficial followed by care packages at 32%.

 According to Deloitte’s research, over 60% of parents begin back-to-college shopping before August.
 Capturing the attention of these July shoppers is quite desirable as they plan to spend over 30% more than those who start later.

 In terms of peaks for the season, RetailMeNot reports for the Back to College and Back to School shopping season the typical top shopping days are: